No Thermometer Strawberry Marshmallows – Recipe

 Ingredients:

--2tbsp gelatin powder, soaked in 8tbsp water
+15g gelatin powder, soaked in 70ml water

--450g caster sugar
+450g caster sugar

--125ml water
+125ml water

--Pinch of salt
+Pinch of salt

--1tsp strawberry paste (or strawberry flavouring and few drops of pink food colouring)
+1 tsp strawberry paste (or strawberry flavouring and few drops of pink food colouring)

--1tbsp freeze dried strawberry bits (for topping)
+1 tbsp freeze dried strawberry bits (for topping)

--Butter and cornflour for greasing and dusting
+Butter and cornflour for greasing and dusting

 Method: